LouisOuellet/python-activity-monitor/README.md

+# Warning this is a work in progress and has not been fully tested yet!
 # User Activity Monitor

 This is a Python service that monitors user activity in Windows environments.
 It checks the logged in user's status and stores the status information in a MySQL database, as well as in logs.
 The service has been designed to work well in a multi-user environment, making it ideal for tracking user activity in session-based remote desktops.

 ## Features